 Nothing is better than floating on the water in hot weather, and giving your dog their own in-water resting place keeps them cool and close by!
 Dog nails can easily puncture your regular water floatie, so opt for one that's made specifically for dogs, like this Lazy Dog Lounger.
 It's puncture-resistant and won't flip over when your dog climbs on or jumps off — plus it has a loop for tethering to you, the dock, or your boat so your pup doesn't float away without you!

 Boating with your dog can be a fun and rewarding experience, allowing them to spend more time with you and enjoy the outdoors.
-Some avid sailors even live with their dogs on their boat while sailing around the world, as you can see in this great video about Penny and Mondo, whose parents explain how they do it and the pros and cons of living on a sailboat with dogs:
+Some avid sailors even live with their dogs on their boats while sailing around the world!
+So stay safe and set sail with confidence with your canine buddy aboard.

 What's your experience been with boating with your dog?
 Share your canine boating tips with us in the comments below or send us pics of your pups enjoying their boat time.